mttymtt/Glyphs-Resources/README.md

   - Alternatively, switch to the measurement tool (L)
 - **Draw Guide from Measurement Tool**
   - While using the measurement tool (L), press `G` to create a guide.
+- **Regenerate Components Inside of Component Glyph**
+  - `Shift + Option + Command + C` or Glyph > Make Component Glyph
+  - Imagine you have an empty /Aacute glyph, but have drawn the /A and the /acutecomb, this will automatically generate them back into the /Aacute glyph
+  - Extra hot tip: You can select multiple glyphs at once and do this.
+So if you added your combining diacritic characters before drawing all of your necessary components, there’s no need to individually place components later on.

 ---